folkzb/magalu/mgc/cli/docs/dbaas/replicas/create.md

 ## Flags:
 ```
     --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
-    --flavor-id uuid                Flavor Id (Deprecated).
-                                    **Deprecated**: This property is being deprecated in favor of 'instance_type_id'.
-Please update your requests to use 'instance_type_id' for improved functionality and future compatibility.

 -h, --help                          help for create
     --instance-type-id uuid         Instance Type Id
     --name string                   Name (max character count: 255) (required)